HER2: Gene

 ERBB2, a known proto-oncogene, is located at the long arm of human chromosome 17 (17q12).

 Function

-The ErbB family consists of four plasma membrane-bound receptor tyrosine kinases.
+The ErbB family consists of four individual plasma membrane-bound receptor tyrosine kinases.
 One of which is erbB-2, and the other members being erbB-1, erbB-3 (neuregulin-binding; lacks kinase domain), and erbB-4.
 All four contain an extracellular ligand binding domain, a transmembrane domain, and an intracellular domain that can interact with a multitude of signaling molecules and exhibit both ligand-dependent and ligand-independent activity.
 Notably, no ligands for HER2 have yet been identified.
 HER2 can heterodimerise with any of the other three receptors and is considered to be the preferred dimerisation partner of the other ErbB receptors.

 Dimerisation results in the autophosphorylation of tyrosine residues within the cytoplasmic domain of the receptors and initiates a variety of signaling pathways.

 Signal transduction

 Signaling pathways activated by HER2 include: